pypa/packaging.python.org/source/specifications/platform-compatibility-tags.rst

 android
 -------

-Android uses the schema ``android_<sdk>_<arch>``, indicating compatibility with Android SDK ``sdk`` or later, on the architecture ``arch``.
+Android uses the schema ``android_<api_level>_<abi>``, indicating compatibility with the given Android API level or later, on the given ABI.
 Android makes no distinction between physical devices and emulated devices.

-Note that this tag schema uses the *SDK* version, not the Android OS version number.
-The Android release known publicly as Android 12 (code named "Snow Cone") uses SDK 31 or 32, depending on the specific Android version in use.
+Note that this tag schema uses the API level, which is a positive integer, not the user-facing Android version.
+The release known as Android 12 (code named "Snow Cone") uses API level 31 or 32, depending on the specific Android version in use.
-Android's release documentation contains the `full list of Android versions and their corresponding SDK versions
+Android's release documentation contains the `full list of Android versions and their corresponding API levels
 <https://developer.android.com/tools/releases/platforms>`__.

-There are 4 supported architectures:
+There are 4 `supported ABIs <https://developer.android.com/ndk/guides/abis>`__.
+Normalized according to the rules above, they are:

 * ``armeabi_v7a``
 * ``arm64_v8a``
 * ``x86``